Canon 1D Mark II N vs 5D

-The Canon EOS-1D Mark II N and the Canon EOS 5D are two professional cameras that were officially introduced in August 2005.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the 5D provides 12.7 MP.
+The Canon EOS-1D Mark II N and the Canon EOS 5D are two professional cameras that were revealed to the public in August 2005.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame (5D) sensor.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the 5D provides 12.7 MP.

 An illustration of the physical size and weight of the Canon 1D Mark II N and the Canon 5D is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II N – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is considerably smaller (30 percent) than the Canon 1D Mark II N. Moreover, the 5D is substantially lighter (43 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark II N).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The 5D was launched at a somewhat lower price (by 18 percent) than the 1D Mark II N, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon 1D Mark II N features an APS-H sensor and the Canon 5D a full frame sensor.
 The sensor area in the 5D is 58 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.